networknt/light-rfcs/light-rest-4j/0001-openapi-validator-bug-fix.md

     ```
 * Query parameter:

-    All schema validators can work for path parameter can also work properly
+    All schema validators that can work for path parameter can also work properly
     for query parameter.

     In addition, query parameter can support array validator now and following